Ginkgolide

 Ginkgolides are biologically active terpenic lactones present in Ginkgo biloba.
 They are diterpenoids with 20-carbon skeletons, which are biosynthesized from geranylgeranyl pyrophosphate.

 Examples

+Ginkgolide A

+Ginkgolide A has a chemical formula of C20H24O9, its CAS No. is 15291-75-5.

+Aside from the G. Biloba tree, this ginkgolide has also been reported to be present in Machilus wangchiana.
+It is also biologically active.

+A study has concluded that Ginkgolide A can induce the CYP1A2 enzyme, but not as much as other chemicals present in Ginkgo.
+This means that Ginkgolide A can increase the action of CYP1A2.
+Ginkgolide A also acts as an antagonist of glycine receptors and α1β2γ2L GABAA receptors.
+Additionally, it acts as a powerful PAF antagonist.

 Ginkgolide B

 Ginkgolide B, specifically, is a diterpenoid trilactone with six five-membered rings.
 It contains a spiro[4,4]-nonane carbocyclic ring, a tetrahydrofuran ring, and a very specific tert-butyl group at one of the rings (Figure 1).

 The class of ginkgolides was first isolated from the tree Ginkgo biloba in 1932.
 Structural elucidation was accomplished in 1967 by Maruyama et al.

 Background

 It is extracted from the root bark and leaves of the Ginkgo biloba (ginkyo meaning "silver apricot") tree found native in China.
 It is marketed to other countries that include Korea, France, the United States, etc. for the drug and clinical properties of the extracts.
 Present in the tree is less than 0.1 to 0.25% of ginkgolide B, the most abundant being ginkgolide A.